By Greg Ball, President of Ball Media Innovations

 Ball Media Innovations is a leader among Miami video production companies.
 We’re the only company to our knowledge with true experience and education in the arts and sciences of marketing and training, and we know how to apply that to your videos.

-Visit our Miami Video Marketing page to see what we offer and why BMI is your best choice.
+Visit our Marketing Video Production company page to see what we offer and why BMI is your best choice.
 Then give us a call!
 We’re happy to talk with you about your project.
 We can give you ideas and a free quote.

 (954) 432-1274 (Miami – Fort Lauderdale)